AndreiDrang/python3-capsolver/README.md

 pip install python3-captchaai
 ```

+## How to use?

+Is described in the [documentation-website](https://andreidrang.github.io/python3-captchaai/).

 ## How to test?

 1. You need set ``API_KEY`` in your environment(get this value from you account).